Montenegro–Serbia relations: Federal Republic of Yugoslavia/State Union of Serbia and Montenegro

 In 1992, Serbia and Montenegro formed the Federal Republic of Yugoslavia, a federation consisting of two constituent republics: Serbia and Montenegro.
 A federal structure with a bicameral parliament, a president, and a prime minister was established.
 Belgrade remained the capital, and Serbia’s far larger population size and economic weight ensured its dominance in federal institutions.
 A new state claimed to be the legal successor to the Socialist Federal Republic of Yugoslavia, though this was contested internationally.

 Proclamation of a new state was preceded by the referendum in Montenegro, held to determine whether Montenegro would remain in a federation with Serbia or seek independence, as other Yugoslav republics had done.
-The electorate overwhelmingly supported continued union with Serbia, reflecting the strong dominance of pro-Serbian sentiment in Montenegro at the time.
+The electorate overwhelmingly supported continued union with Serbia, reflecting the dominance of pro-Serbian sentiment in Montenegro at the time.

 However, underlying tensions over Montenegro’s autonomy and identity began to emerge, particularly in the late 1990s, as Montenegro’s leadership, notably Milo Đukanović, started to diverge from Serbia’s policies.
 After overthrow of Slobodan Milošević and amid growing Montenegrin push for independence, the Federal Republic of Yugoslavia was transformed in 2003 into the State Union of Serbia and Montenegro, a very loose federal structure.
 The arrangement proved dysfunctional and unstable, since the constitutional charter of newly-formed union included a clause allowing either republic to hold a referendum on independence after just three years.